-While the magnetic moment of the proton is too small to lead to a sizable polarization in a 5 T field through the Zeeman effect, electrons in that field at 1 K are better than 99% polarized.
+While the magnetic moment of the deuteron is too small to lead to a sizable polarization in a 5 T field through the Zeeman effect, electrons in that field at 1 K are better than 99% polarized.
 By doping a suitable solid target material with paramagnetic radicals to provide unpaired electron spins, one can make use of the highly polarized state of the electrons.
 The dipole-dipole interaction between the nucleon and the electron leads to hyperfine splitting, providing the coupling between the two spin species.
 By applying a suitable microwave signal, one can populate the desired spin states.
-As mentioned, we will use frozen ammonia beads [107] of and ND3 as the target material and create the paramagnetic radicals (roughly 10^{19} spins/ml) through irradiation with a high intensity electron beam at NIST.
+As mentioned, we will use frozen deuterated ammonia beads [119] (ND3) as the target material and create the paramagnetic radicals (roughly 1019 spins/ml) through irradiation with a high intensity electron beam at NIST.
 The cryogenic refrigerator, which works on the principle of liquid 4He evaporation, can cool the bath to 1 K, by lowering the 4He vapor pressure down to less than 0.118 Torr.
 The polarization will be measured with NMR techniques with three NMR coils per cell, placed inside each target cell.
-The maximum polarization achieved with the deuteron target is around 50% vector polarization and the ammonia bead packing fraction is about 60%.
-In our estimate for the statistical precision, we have assumed an average polarization of 32% vector polarization.
+The maximum polarization achieved with the deuteron target is around 50% vector polarization with a packing fraction of about 60%.
+In our estimate for the statistical precision, we have assumed an average of 32% vector polarization.
 The polarization dilution factor, which is the ratio of free polarized deuterons to the total number of nucleons, is 3/10 for ND3, due to the presence of nitrogen.
 The target material will need to be replaced approximately every 8-10 days in all three target cells, due to the beam induced radiation damage.
 This work will involve replacing the target material in the target insert, cooling down the target and performing multiple thermal equilibrium measurements.
 From previous experience, we estimate that this will take about a shift to accomplish.
 Careful planning of these changes will reduce the impact on the beam time.
 Furthermore, we will be running with three active targets on one target insert, thus reducing any additional loss of beam time.
 The target cells are about 80 mm long and hold about 12 grams of ND3.
 Each cell contains 3 NMR coils spaced evenly over the whole length.

-Polarization of spin-1 deuterons can be achieved using DNP with deuterated materials like ND3, C4D9OH or LiD.
-In the spin-1 targets the deuterons have nonzero quadrupole moments, and the structural arrangement of the nuclei in the solid generate electric field gradients (EFG) which couple to the quadrupole moment.
+In our spin-1 target the deuterons have nonzero quadrupole moments, and the structural arrangement of the nuclei in the solid generate electric field gradients (EFG) which couple to the quadrupole moment.
 This results in an additional degree of freedom in polarization that the spin-1/2 nucleons do not possess.
 The target spins in the ensemble can be aligned in both a vector (P) and tensor (P{zz}) polarization.
-Defined in terms of the relative occupation of the three magnetic substates of the spin-1 system ($m = 0, \pm 1$) they are, and with n_i being the relative occupation of the magnetic substate with m = i, and $N = n+ + n_0 + n-$.
+Defined in terms of the relative occupation of the three magnetic substates of the spin-1 system $(M_J=0,\pm 1)$ which corresponds to the three energy levels of a solid polarized spin-1 target $(m=0,\pm 1)$, and with n_i being the relative occupation of the energy levels with m=i, and $N=n++n_0+n-$.

-$$P = \frac{n+ - n-}{N}$$ $$P{zz} = \frac{n+ - 2n_0 + n-}{N}$$
+$$P = \frac{n+ - n-}{N}$$

+$$P{zz} = \frac{n+ - 2n_0 + n-}{N},$$